 When using a gluten free all purpose flour blend, it is important that the ingredients include a binder such as xanthan gum or guar gum as well as a starch (like tapioca or potato).
 Without a binder, your noodles will be a powdery mess.
 This is the all-purpose gluten free flour recipe that I use for all baking, and it does include a binder.

 To make this recipe, you’ll only need 3 things:

 2. A rolling pin

 3. A pizza cutter (you can also use a knife)

-Mix until soft and combined (like playdoh).
-If crumbly, add more warm water a little at a time until it's a dough consistency.
+- Mix until a soft dough is created.
+If crumbly, add more warm water, a tsp at a time until it's a dough consistency.

 First, you’ll need some counter space to roll the dough.
 Next, sprinkle the surface with gluten free flour to keep the dough from sticking.

 Use the rolling pin to roll out the dough to about 1/4″ thickness.
 Making the noodles too thin will make it difficult to peel off of the counter without breaking.

 Use the pizza cutter to slice long, wide noodles.

 Once cut, place noodles in boiling water for 3 to 5 minutes, until desired tenderness.
 Drain and add to your favorite recipe!